LordManjush/EvoPlay-Engine/README.md

 * Effects creator
 * Audio

 Focusing on smooth gameplay.
-Made by one idiot.
+Made by one guy.